-In this example, I wanted to analyse something really practical.
-I wanted to work out the total sales of my top 3 salespeople based in any region.
+In this blog, I showcase ranking DAX measures to analyse something really practical and get amazing insights inside Power BI.
+It’s to work out the total sales of my top 3 salespeople based in any region.

-So the context is going to be the particular region, and then for any of those regions I want to analyse all of my salespeople, understand if they’re in the top 3 and then count up the sales that they actually contribute.
+The context is going to be the particular region, and then for any of those regions, we’re going to analyse all of the salespeople, understand if they’re in the top 3, and then count up the sales that they actually contribute.

 I also show you how you could visualize this in a compelling way.
-Combined with the DAX measures, you’ll be able to see that Power BI can extract these sort of high-quality insights in really effectively and dynamically.
+Combined with the DAX measures, you’ll be able to see that Power BI can extract these high-quality insights effectively and dynamically.